Last updated: June 22, 2026

 Did Seabiscuit ever run in a claiming race?

 Yes.
-Seabiscuit ran in claiming races as a two-year-old, when anyone could have purchased him for as little as $2,500.
-No one claimed him.
-In at least one of those races he not only won but set a track record — a detail that underscores how thoroughly his potential was missed before Tom Smith and Charles Howard recognized it.
+Seabiscuit ran in claiming races as a two-year-old in 1935, available for as little as $2,500.
+He was never claimed — he stayed with his connections throughout.
+In at least one of those starts he won and set a track record, showing how thoroughly his potential was missed before Tom Smith and Charles Howard recognized it.

 How does Seabiscuit compare to Secretariat and Man o’ War?

-Seabiscuit was not the fastest horse by measured speed — he set no speed records at any distance.
-His case rests on durability, competitive will across 89 career starts, and performances under heavy weights that confirmed genuine ability.
-Man o’ War’s 20-1 record and Secretariat’s Belmont time of 2:24 flat represent different categories of greatness.
-Seabiscuit belongs in the conversation for different reasons — the comeback from injury, the 1938 match race victory, and a five-season career no other horse in his class matched.
+Seabiscuit was not the fastest horse by measured speed — he set no speed records.
+His case rests on durability across 89 career starts, competitive toughness under heavy weights, and a 1940 Santa Anita Handicap win under 130 pounds after a year away from racing.
+Man o’ War’s dominance and Secretariat’s Belmont performance represent different categories of greatness.
+Seabiscuit belongs in the conversation for different reasons — a five-season career no horse in his class matched, and a comeback that was entirely true.

 About Miles Henry